krayush/angularjs-cdn/README.md

-# Angular 2 Starter
+# angularjs-cdn
-Angular 2 starter kit with ability to
+Angular 2 boilerplate with ability to
 * start a local CDN server,
 * generate custom fonts using webfont,
 * generate bundles for production environment using SystemJS